gowerc/pschecker/README.md

     ghcr.io/gowerc/pschecker:latest
 ```

-Note that you will need to set up a cron job or some other reoccurring process to continuously check for stock
+Note that running the code as shown above only performs a single stock check.
+If you wish to continuously check for stock you will need to set up a cron job or some other reoccurring process.